howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 ### Deferred Resolvers and Fetchers

-`Fetcher`s and `Deferred Resolver`s are mechanisms for batch retrieval of object from their sources like database or external API. `Deferred Resolver` provides low-level efficient API but, on the other hand, it’s more complicated in use and less secured. `Fetcher` is a specialized version of `Deferred Resolver`.
+`Fetcher`s and `Deferred Resolver`s are mechanisms for batch retrieval of object from their sources like database or external API. `Deferred Resolver` provides efficient, low-level API but, on the other hand, it’s more complicated in use and less secured. `Fetcher` is a specialized version of `Deferred Resolver`.
 It provides high-level API, it’s easier to use and usually provides all you need.
-It optimizes resolution of fetched entities based on its ID or relation, it deduplicates entities and caches the results, to name but a few possibilities.
+It optimizes resolution of fetched entities based on its ID or relation, it deduplicates entities and caches the results, and much more.

-Let's implement one for `Link`:
+Let's implement one for `Link` entity:

 <Instruction>